kiratech/labs/Building-Castles/DevSecOps-Pipeline-Full-Implementation.md

 ### Code coverage

-If Sonarqube fails again, check the **Quality Gates**, and create a custom quality gate associated to the project that will have `Conditions on New Code` -> `Coverage` set to zero.
+If SonarQube fails again, check the **Quality Gates**, and create a custom quality gate associated to the project that will have `Conditions on New Code` -> `Coverage` set to zero.

-Another viable solution would be to implement a unit test related to the example Java file, this is beyond the scope of this exercise, but is considered a best practice by Sonarqube.
+Another viable solution would be to implement a unit test related to the example Java file, this is beyond the scope of this exercise, but is considered a best practice by SonarQube.